History of the Philadelphia Eagles: 2013: immediate success

-2014: Dominance then Collapse
+2014: dominance then collapse

-In 2014 a lot of expectations were set on the team after what seemed like a successful first year for Chip Kelly.
+In 2014, a lot of expectations were set on the team after what seemed like a successful first year for Chip Kelly.
 The Eagles started off as a force to be reckoned with, enjoying a 6–2 record with both losses having been on the road and ending with failed red zone attempts at game-winning touchdowns.
 Nick Foles' 2014 season would end during Week 9, however, where he broke his collarbone in a win against the Houston Texans.
 Mark Sanchez would take over for the rest of the season for the Eagles.
 They would collapse from their 9–3 record near the end of the season to go 10–6 again, but miss the playoffs due to losing their division to the Dallas Cowboys and tiebreakers.
-After beating the Cowboys on Thanksgiving to put themselves in good position to win the division, the Eagles then lost the next two, against the Seahawks and at home against the Cowboys to hand the division lead back to the Cowboys.
+After beating the Cowboys on Thanksgiving to put themselves in good position to win the division, the Eagles then lost the next two, against the Seahawks and at home against the Cowboys to hand the division lead back to the latter.
 Philadelphia had the 6th best record in the NFC, but the NFC South winners, the 7–8–1 Carolina Panthers, took a playoff spot for winning the division, thus leaving the 10–6 Eagles out of the playoffs.